 - Student loan interest

-- Moving expenses for active-duty military due to relocation
+- Moving expenses for active-duty military due to an official relocation

 - Licensed educator expenses for unreimbursed items, like books, supplies, and other equipment